googlecartographer/rfcs/text/0000-monitoring-ros.md

 As of today, this interface can be used to expose metrics via Prometheus' protocol in the cloud map builder server.

 This RFC aims to expose Cartographer's metrics locally on robot instances that run `cartographer_ros` using a suitable ROS interface.
-We want provide those metrics from the Cartographer node to other nodes in a suitable message format.
+We want to provide those metrics from the Cartographer node to other nodes in a suitable message format.

 Use-cases include: